RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Children's Room

-In this apartment, which is situated on the shelter deck and reached from the grand entrance, the work has been carried out in mahogany, white enameled.
-The paneling on the walls is decorated with paintings by the well-known artist, Mr. J. E. Mitchell, of Newcastle-on-Tyne.
+This apartment, situated on the shelter deck and reached from the grand entrance, has been completed in mahogany, white enameled.
+The paneling on the walls is decorated with paintings by the well-known artist Mr. J. E. Mitchell, of Newcastle-on-Tyne.

 Drawing Room of a Regal Suite on the RMS Mauretania, 1907.